tomwieck/lm-code-advanced-ts-exercise/README.md

 import { exit } from "./exit/exit";        // ✅ NEW - after renaming to "exit.ts"
 ```

-💡 It's up to you what to do beyond that!
+👉 Once you've done that, you should have some fixable errors remaining.

-💡 Hint: First fix any remaining errors.
+👉 After that, it's up to you what to do.
+Here's some ideas you might consider:

 💡 Hint: Adding type annotations to function parameters is an easy place to start.